Get Ready for the Corona Post-Crisis Phase

 My inbox is a mix of people cancelling meetings and events.
 The EU faces a "moderate to high" risk of "widespread sustained transmission" of the coronavirus, the European Centre for Disease Prevention & Control said on Monday 2 March 2020.

 The epidemic of the COVID-19 is a flu, as are seasonal influenzas of different types that affect many people during winter.
 Although it is an ordinary flu, it is transmitted more rapidly than others.
-However, it is affecting more older men and those with health problems.
+However, it is affecting more those with health problems.

 Information about the coronavirus is confusing and the problem has been upgraded by the media into a life or death matter that concerns the entire planet.
 Panic is taking over and panic is never a good thing for the economy.

 The Organisation for Economic Cooperation and Development (OECD) has warned that an escalation in the coronavirus outbreak could cut global economic growth in half and plunge several countries into recession this year.

 The OECD, which represents the 36 most advanced economies on the planet, urged governments around the world to cooperate closer, calling for an international response as the virus spreads.

 Cities in China and in Italy are in lockdown.
 We see travel restrictions in place and closures of companies mounting.
 Global trade, commerce, tourism, investment and supply chains seem to be in disarray.
 It’s certainly not a good time to be in the automotive industry or in the travel and tourism business.
 Tourism-dependent countries are struggling economically as fearful tourists decide to postpone their holidays.